 Non-flushing type of water regime is typical for areas where annual precipitation is less than evaporation, and water does not reach groundwater.
 Soil thickness soaking in black earth steppe reaches 4 m, in brown and gray-brown soils of semi-deserts and deserts – 1 m.
 Between the groundwater and the upper wetted layer there is a layer with moisture approximately equal to the wilting moisture value.

 Prop up type of water regime is characteristic of areas with unflushed type and close groundwater occurrence.
 In this case, there is an intensive rise of moisture by capillaries from groundwater to the surface and its evaporation, especially in the zone of semi-deserts and deserts.
 With high mineral content in groundwater, saline soils are formed, especially solonchak and solonetzic soils.

-Irrigation type is typical for territories with artificial irrigation.
-During a year water regime can change from flushed to non-flushed and even prop up regime depending on intensity and terms of irrigation.
+Irrigation type is typical for territories with artificial irrigation of lands.
+During a year water regime of soils can change from leached to nonleached, and even evapotranspiration depending on intensity and terms of irrigation.

 Regulating the water regime of soils